-- 44. ESMA thus concurs with the modifications to Article 5 of the draft RTS, which are designed to: - (1) provide counterparties in Category 2 or 3 with an appropriate period of time to determine the category to which they belong before they become subject to the frontloading obligation; and - (2) provide counterparties in Category 1 with an appropriate period of time to apply for the intragroup exemption before they become subject to the frontloading obligation. - 45.
-Given that the justification for the second point above is provided in the letter from the Commission addressed to ESMA on 18 December 2014 and not in the relevant recital, ESMA suggests to add some language in a recital to explain it, as presented in the second submission of the RTS included in Annex I. - (b) Recitals - 46.
+- (2) provide counterparties in Category 1 with an appropriate period of time to apply for the intragroup exemption before they become subject to the frontloading obligation. - 47.
+Given that the justification for the second point above is provided in the letters from the Commission addressed to ESMA on 18 December 2014 and on 29 January 2015 and not in the relevant recital, ESMA suggests to add some language in a recital to explain it, as presented in the second submission of the RTS included in Annex I. - (b) Recitals - 48.
 Although ESMA acknowledges that the modifications introduced by the Commission in Article 5 required some redrafting of the corresponding recitals, ESMA is of the view that the modified Recitals 13 to 16 would benefit from the proposals listed below.